WHAT ARE NON-NATIVE INVASIVE PLANTS?

 Invasives on Nantucket

-Nantucket boasts some of the most rare and fragile habitats in the U.S. These habitats are at risk of invasion, which may lead to the loss of rare and endangered species.
-By preventing the establishment of exotic invasive species, we can help preserve Nantucket's unique natural characteristics.
+Nantucket boasts some of the most rare and fragile habitats in the U.S. These habitats are at risk of invasion, which may lead to population losses of rare and endangered species.
+By preventing the establishment of exotic (a.k.a non-native) invasive species, we can help preserve Nantucket's unique natural characteristics.

 Non-native invasives are commonly introduced to gardens as landscape plants or as hitchhikers in soil, compost and seed packets.
 Be a responsible gardener, look for native landscape plants and know the contents of your imported soil and seeds.